puraminy/nodcast/README.md

 #### Negative nods:
  - **okay so?**, when you understand the meaning of a sentence but you don't know its purpose and you are waiting for a complementary sentence or paragraph.
  - **didn't get, but okay**, when you didn't get the purpose or meaning of a sentence, but it's not currently important for you and you can continue.
- - **didn't get**, when you didn't get the purpose or meaning of a sentence, and you are confused.
+ - **what?!**, when you didn't get the purpose or meaning of a sentence, and you are confused.
  - **needs research** when there are some points or jargon in the sentence that needs to be researched.

 ### How to enter a nod

 For positive nods, press the `<Right>` arrow key once or multiple times.
 They appear in order with each keystroke.
 For negative nods, do the same but with `<Left>` arrow key.
 After entering a nod press the `<Down>` arrow key to move to the next sentence.
+You can also press `<Enter>` to enter `okay' and move to the next sentence, or press `<TAB>` to skip the current fragment and move to the next one.

 ### Categorizing articles